eduardotoledoZero/anomagram/README.md

 Pipeline steps
 1. Preprocessing

-ETL Process: Consolidate multiple CSV files containing customer consumption data into a unified dataset.
+Consolidate multiple CSV files containing customer consumption data into a unified dataset.
-Normalization: Standardize text data for economic sectors using NLTK.
+Standardize text data for economic sectors using NLTK.

-2. Feature enrichment
+2. Feature Enrichment

-Add power factor and decompose the date into cyclic components (month, day of the week, hour) to capture temporal patterns.
+Add the power factor and decompose the date into cyclic components (month, day of the week, hour) to capture temporal patterns.

 3. Clustering

-K-Means Clustering: Segment data into clusters to identify distinct consumption patterns.
+Clustering with K-Means: Segment the data into clusters to identify distinct consumption patterns.
+Four clusters are used.

 4. Anomaly Detection

-Isolation Forest: Detect anomalies globally, by sector, and by cluster to ensure robust anomaly detection.
+Isolation Forest: An Isolation Forest model with a contamination factor of 5% is used for anomaly detection.

-The ouput is a datarma in gold state with the following streucture:
+The ouput is a datamart in gold state with the following structure:

 | **Column**           | **Data Type** | **Details**                                       |
 |----------------------|---------------|---------------------------------------------------|
 | Fecha                | Object        |                                                   |